 Lots of green spaces

 “There are four, and the largest are Franz Sigel Park and Joyce Kilmer Park.
 The Friends of Four Park Alliance works hard to keep them up.
-Started by a local resident, the group focuses on volunteering and improving the parks.” —Heilman
+Started by a local resident, the group focuses on volunteering and improving the parks and is working especially hard now—the volunteers have all rolled up their sleeves.” —Heilman

 “It’s always dirty along this strip [the park side of the Grand Concourse around West 152nd Street].
 Parties every night.
 People get drunk and don’t see the litter basket after a few drinks.
 It happens on weekends, holidays, and weekdays.
 But, it’s my job to clean it up, and that’s what I do.” —Sawa, works for NYC Parks Department

-'People actually still cook here.
+'People actually cook here.
 But if you don’t...'

 “On just about every main crosstown street there are numerous supermarkets and smaller grocery stores.
 While the selection is adequate, the quality may not be consistent.
 Most of my neighbors and I are hoping that a Trader Joe’s eventually find its way here...as well as Whole Foods.
 While we hope, there is little reason to think either brand will be arriving here soon.
 We have Food Bazaar, but you have to wait in the checkout line for upwards of 10 minutes.” —Goodman